Free Shipping on orders over $3,000.

 Island Kitchen Layout FAQs

-An island kitchen layout features a freestanding cabinet unit used for an additional workspace, storage area, and/or seating area.
+The best kitchen island layout depends largely on the size of your kitchen and how you intend to use the space.
 Any kitchen layout can include a kitchen island if space allows, but the most popular kitchen layouts with islands are L-shaped kitchens, one-wall kitchens, and U-shaped kitchens.

-What are the disadvantages of an island layout?
+What are the disadvantages of an island kitchen?

 Kitchen islands might be one of the most sought-after design elements in new homes, but they're not for everyone.
 Disadvantages of an island layout include:

-How long should an island be to sit four?
+How long should an island be to sit 4?

 Ten feet is the standard length of an island that can sit four people.
 If you want to seat more people, you should allow another 2 feet of countertop space per person.

-Kitchen island layouts have become the preferred floor plan for homeowners seeking a modern, multipurpose space.
+Kitchen island layouts have become the preferred floor plan for homeowners seeking a multipurpose, modern design.
 With plenty of added countertop and storage space with the option to add an eat-in area, kitchen islands offer ample functionality and versatility suited for almost any kitchen.

 More Kitchen Layouts